Susan Heymann, General Manager of Chugg Entertainment: There are lots of women in music, but there aren't enough women at the top

 When Susan Heymann, the General Manager of Australian promoter giant Chugg Entertainment, was younger, she had a friend named Carly who worked at Channel V. In between classes as a 17 year old, Susan would find herself at the Channel V studios watching Carly work away and come home to her mother and talk about a career in music.
 Her mother asked, "Do you wanna be like Carly and hang out with bands?"
 Susan's answer was nothing but prophetic.
 "Mum, I wanna be Carly's boss."

 And, now, while Susan may not be Carly's boss, she is many people's boss.
-As the head of Chugg Entertainment - which is the brain child of the larger than life long time Australian music promoter Michael Chugg - Susan is in charge overseeing tours for the likes of Flume, Clare Bowen, Sia, Elton John, The Preatures and the Dixie Chicks, as well as managing key strategic partnerships and a staff of mainly women (fun fact - there are impressively many, many women employed at Chugg).
+As the head of Chugg Entertainment - which is the brain child of the larger than life long time Australian music promoter Michael Chugg - Susan is in charge overseeing tours for the likes of Flume, Clare Bowen, Sia, Elton John, The Preatures and the Dixie Chicks, as well as managing key strategic partnerships and a staff of mainly women.

 Susan told the anecdote about Carly, and listed many more stories and memories to a packed house of women in the music industry at a Women In Music networking event at the digital music business upstart Jaxta's offices in Sydney a couple of weeks back.